From BR Bullpen

 In 1962, Tiant had a 7-8, 3.63 record for Charleston Indians and appeared very briefly with the AAA Jacksonville Suns.
 In 1963, Luis posted a 14-9, 2.56 record for Burlington.
 He tied for 5th in the Carolina League in wins and was in the top 10 in ERA.
 The next season, the young right-hander won a remarkable 25 games.
 He had a 15-1, 2.04 record for the Portland Beavers and tied Wilbur Wood, Bruce Howard and Dave DeBusschere for third in the Pacific Coast League in wins, one behind co-leaders Bob Locker and Ken Rowe.
 This led to his call-up to Cleveland, where he won 10 more games with the 1964 Indians.

 Tiant's arm problems only got worse in the off-season, and the Twins released him at the end of spring training in 1971.
 He was picked up by the Boston Red Sox, but was 1-7, 4.85 for his new team and only 3-5 with a 4.17 ERA in AAA.
 His fastball was gone, and he seemed to be washed up.
 However, he began a remarkable comeback in 1972, reinventing himself as a junkballer, throwing an incredible variety of pitches from all sorts of arm angles.
 All of these came off a bizarre motion that had him looking straight at second base in the middle of his wind-up.
 Baserunners claimed that he committed a balk on every pitch, and batters were frustrated by their inability to pick up the ball until he released it.
 A big bushy mustache, an affection for cigars, and a thick Spanish accent in interviews added to his image.
 Fans loved it, and he became one of the most popular players in the game.
 It helped that his shtick was highly successful.
-After starting 1972 in the Red Sox bullpen, he moved to the rotation to stay on August 5 and pitched complete games in his first seven starts, all of them wins and four of them shutouts.
+After starting 1972 in the Red Sox bullpen, he moved to the rotation to stay on August 5th and pitched complete games in his first seven starts, all of them wins and four of them shutouts.
 After a loss, he pitched four more complete game wins (including two shutouts) as the Red Sox found themselves in a tight pennant race with the Detroit Tigers.
-The fairy tale ended on October 3, when with two games remaining and the Red Sox trailing the Tigers by half a game, he suffered a 3-1 loss against Detroit's own miracle man, Woodie Fryman.
+The fairy tale ended on October 3rd, when with two games remaining and the Red Sox trailing the Tigers by half a game, he suffered a 3-1 loss against Detroit's own miracle man, Woodie Fryman.
 The loss clinched the pennant for Detroit.
 Tiant's record for the year was a remarkable 15-6 with a 1.91 ERA.
-He was named the American league's Comeback Player of the Year.
+He was named the American League's Comeback Player of the Year.

 Tiant continued where he left off over the following seasons, winning 20, 22, 18 and 21 games between 1973 and 1976.
 Ironically, the year he failed to win 20 games, the Red Sox won their only pennant of the 1970s.
-Tiant pitched a 3-hit shutout over the Oakland Athletics in Game 1 of the 1975 ALCS, then pitched another shutout in the opening game of the World Series over the Cincinnati Reds.
-He pitched another complete game victory in Game 4, but needed 163 pitches to tie up the Series at 2 games apiece.
-He started Game 6 after a number of rain delays, but, staked with a first inning 3-0 lead, he was lit up by the Reds and left after seven innings with Boston trailing 6-3, setting the stage for dramatic home runs by Bernie Carbo and Carlton Fisk that gave Boston a 7-6 win in what has been called the most thrilling World Series game ever played.
+Tiant pitched a three-hit shutout over the Oakland Athletics in Game 1 of the 1975 ALCS, then pitched another shutout in the opening game of the World Series over the Cincinnati Reds.
+He pitched another complete game victory in Game 4, but needed 163 pitches to tie up the Series at two games apiece.
+He started Game 6 after a number of rain delays, but, staked with a 1st-inning 3-0 lead, he was lit up by the Reds and left after seven innings with Boston trailing 6-3, setting the stage for dramatic home runs by Bernie Carbo and Carlton Fisk that gave Boston a 7-6 win in what has been called the most thrilling World Series game ever played.

 In a statistical fluke, Tiant holds the record for most complete games pitched in a season without a shutout (23), in 1973.
 He pitched seven one-run complete games, including a contest called after six innings and another game that lasted 12.
 The season before, he tossed 6 shutouts; the following year, a league-leading 7.
 After going 12-8 and 13-8 in 1977 and 1978, he signed a big free agent contract with the New York Yankees although he was already 38 years old at least (and rumored to be much older).
 He pitched well in his first season with the Yankees, going 13-8, 3.91 as the team had a turbulent off-year in 1979.
 He was the team's best pitcher behind their ace Ron Guidry, but showed the first signs of age in 1980 as he went 8-9 on a team that won over 100 games to win its fourth division title in five years.
 He was not used in the 1980 ALCS as the Yankees were swept by the Kansas City Royals and became a free agent again after the season.
 Widely expected to retire when no team showed interest, he instead wrangled a minor league contract from the Pittsburgh Pirates and went to pitch for the AAA Portland Beavers 17 years after he had last played for Portland.
 He was 13-7 with a 3.82 ERA for Portland to earn a return ticket to The Show.